google/blockly-samples/codelabs/getting_started/getting_started.md

 ### Define the toolbox

-Add the structure of the toolbox just after the `blockly-div`:
+Add the structure of the toolbox just after the `blocklyDiv`:

 ```xml
 <xml id="toolbox" style="display: none">